saintaardvark/landle/README.md

 * or as specified with the "-f" option (global!)

 Then just run "landle".
 It'll download the info it needs from Github, create the directories under `repodir`, and clone or pull as necessary.
+If the optional `post-clone-hook` setting is present, it's assumed to be the path to a script or some such; landle will run it after cloning a new repo.

 Additional options: